kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 Budget
 ------

-The Moonrockers team has a budget of $5000 for the 2018/19 semester to cover all expenses for the team.
-The autonomy team will be able to use funds as needed with permission from the rest of the team.
+The Moonrockers team has a budget of $5000 for the 2018-19 year to cover all expenses for the team.
+The autonomy team will be able to use funds as needed with permission from the treasurer.
 The robot and current existing hardware are provided by the team.
 Any sensors or computers added by the autonomy team will be provided by the Moonrockers team.
 Depending on the equipment used it may be lent to the team for this year only.

 Intellectual Property and Licensing